 How to make Birria

 Cut ingredients small enough to blend.
-Blend your ingredients in two parts.
+Blend your ingredients into two parts.

 Blend the onions, tomatoes, chiles, garlic, ginger, pepper, cumin, and 1-2 cups of water used to boil chiles.

-You want the consistence to be like a runny salsa.
-It’s ok to add more water if needed because the juice of tomatoes vary.
+You want the consistency to be like a runny salsa.
+It’s ok to add more water if needed because the juice of tomatoes varies.
 Once completely liquefied put in a container and blend your second half of ingredients.

 Pass the liquefied juice through a mesh colander having the juice pour into the pot you will cook your birria in.
 Toss the pulp once all the juice seems to have seeped through.

 TIP: use a larger colander than the one pictured it will make this process go faster.
 Use a spoon to get all the juice through leaving behind the pulp of your ingredients.

 Add your 1/2 cup of orange juice and at least 2-4 cups of water.
 You want the consistency of your birria to be like a soup.
 Add salt to taste.
 Let your birria come to a boil and then add your turkey.
 Cook for an additional 30mins to an hour at medium-low for tender flavor filled birria.